Probiotic supplementation has been at the center of discussion around gut health for decades.

-Although the co-ingestion of probiotics with foods may make them easier to break down and reduce the risk of acute diarrhea.
+Although the co-ingestion of probiotics with foods may make them easier to break down.
+It can reduce the risk of acute diarrhea.

 A good example would be someone with lactose intolerance eating yogurt.
-Because yogurt is rich in probiotics, this food may be more well-tolerated than another food with an equivalent amount of lactose.
+Because yogurt is rich in probiotics, it may be more well-tolerated than another food with an equivalent amount of lactose.

-Research has shown that S. boulardii I-745 would likely be helpful in the case of Traveler’s diarrhea, adult acute diarrhea, and diarrhea associated with enteral (tube) feeding.
+Research has shown that S. boulardii I-745 is often helpful in cases of Traveler’s diarrhea, adult acute diarrhea, and diarrhea associated with enteral feeding.

 Urinary Tract Infections

-A urinary tract infection (UTIs) occurs when any part of the urinary system, the kidneys, bladder, or urethra become infected with bacteria called Ecoli.
+A urinary tract infection (UTIs) occurs when any part of the urinary system becomes infected with bacteria called Ecoli.

 Research into probiotic use for the prevention and treatment of UTIs is not looking promising thus far.